Policy and Procedure Name:

 parts consecutively, not concurrently, unless otherwise ordered.

-7. Claims services
+7. Claims Services

 staff may pay a scheduled loss compensation award concurrently with: